December 2014 ~ Boatyard

 Day 1553 ~ Painting PartyDecember 16th, 2014

 I borrowed a cruiser's car for the day to take us all to the boat for a painting party.
 The bottom paint is the last major job, besides the engines, to be done before splashing.
-Nina has been asking to earn some extra money so this is her opportunity.
-Nana also joined in the fun, although she ended up with much more paint on herself.
+Emma has been asking to earn some extra money so this is her opportunity.
+Anna also joined in the fun, although she ended up with much more paint on herself.

 Engine update: the engines were finally off-loaded, but placed in the Port Authority's storage shed until the manifest is updated to include our engines.